SridharaDasu/CMSMLProjectData/README.md

 c++ *.cpp -L/usr/local/lib/ -largp -o genMLProjectData
 ```

-You can run to produce data.
+You can run genMLProjectData to produce data.
 The random number seed is provided as the value of the option --background, which is necessary to produce data.
 You have to use --write to save the produced data.
 You can produce single electron and single tau signals by using the --electron or --tau options.
 The value of those variables specifies the transverse momentum of the particle.

 The goal of the  ML project is to  produca a model that would have good efficiency >70% to identify 25 GeV objects.
 The efficiency for 50-GeV objects should be very good >95%.
 The background fakes should be 10% or less.